 - Then bake until browned and crispy, about 20 minutes per side.

 I don’t add cheese to these potatoes.
 I think it’s unnecessary.
 But if you’d like, you could sprinkle the potatoes with 2 tablespoons of grated Parmesan cheese before the last 20 minutes of baking.

 Since I bake them in a 425°F oven, I like to serve them with a main dish that I can cook in the same oven.

 Is this a healthy recipe?

 It’s a simple homemade recipe with a short list of whole-foods ingredients.
 In this sense, it is indeed healthy.
-However, these crispy scalloped potatoes are quite high in carbs, and fast-absorbing carbs at that.
-So they’re obviously not appropriate for anyone who needs to watch their carbs.

 For healthy people, I would say that a small serving is probably fine – which is why I suggest dividing this recipe into four servings.

 What about leftovers?

 Unlike other potato recipes, leftovers are pretty good too, though obviously not as good as freshly baked scalloped potatoes.

 You can keep them in the fridge, in a sealed container, for up to 4 days.
 Reheat them in the microwave, covered, on 50% power.